NIST Meeting Pilot Corpus Speech

 Data

-The data in this corpus consists of 369 SPHERE audio files generated from 19 meetings (comprising about 15 hours of meeting room data and amounting to about 32 GB) recorded between November 2001 and December 2003.
+The data for the NIST Automatic Meeting Recognition Project was collected at the NIST Gaithersburg, MD, Meeting Data Collection Laboratory.
+This release contains 369 SPHERE audio files generated from 19 meetings (comprising about 15 hours of meeting room data and amounting to about 32 GB) recorded between November 2001 and December 2003.

 Updates